asalvi0/challenge-sse/README.md

 ### Coding Test

-You may build this application in Golang/Python.
-We would say try with Go first but if you get stuck you can move to Python.
-You may also use any open-source libraries or resources that you find helpful.

 At `http://live-test-scores.herokuapp.com/scores` you'll find a service that follows the [Server-Sent Events](https://www.w3.org/TR/2015/REC-eventsource-20150203/) protocol.
 You can connect to the service using cURL:

 `curl http://live-test-scores.herokuapp.com/scores`